From Wikipedia and w3schools

 Third Party Cookie

-A cookie set by a domain name that is not the domain name that appears in the browser address bar these cookies are mainly used for tracking user browsing patterns and/or finding the Advertisement recommendations for the user.
+A cookie set by a domain name that is not the domain name that appears in the browser address bar these cookies is mainly used for tracking user browsing patterns and/or finding the Advertisement recommendations for the user.

 A secure cookie can only be transmitted over an encrypted connection.
 A cookie is made secure by adding the secure flag to the cookie.
-Browsers which support the secure flag will only send cookies with the secure flag when the request is going to a HTTPS page.
+Browsers which support the secure flag will only send cookies with the secure flag when the request is going to an HTTPS page.

 HTTP Only Cookie

 It informs the browser that this particular cookie should only be accessed by the server.
-Any attempt to access the cookie from client script is strictly prohibited.
-This is an important security protection for session cookies.
+Any attempt to access the cookie from the client script is strictly prohibited.
+This is important security protection for session cookies.

 A zombie cookie is an HTTP cookie that is recreated after deletion.
 Cookies are recreated from backups stored outside the web browser’s dedicated cookie storage.

-PHP session: when any user made any changes in web application like sign in or out, the server does not know who that person on the system is.
+PHP session: when any user made any changes in a web application like the sign in or out, the server does not know who that person on the system is.
 To shoot this problem PHP session introduce which store user information to be used across several web pages.

-Session variables hold information about one single user, and are exist to all pages in one application.
+Session variables hold information about one single user and are exist to all pages in one application.